ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 All this sounds cool!
 But then what is `integration` exactly?
 We will take a U-turn from here.
 Let us take a plot again, this time a simple straight line with one constant value
-- which happens to be the slope that we measured in figure 2.
+- which happens to be the slope that we measured of the line in figure 2.
 So, if we want the area under this curve, it is simply the area of the rectangle that will give us one `value`.

 ![Figure 4: Plotting the line]({{site.url}}/assets/images/calculus-basics/figure_4.png)

 **Figure 4: A single line that forms a rectangle with $$ dx = 10 $$**

-So, if we take the slopes of the 2 lines in figure 2 and plot them, they will look like the following image.
+So, if we take the slopes of the 2 lines in figure 3 and plot them, they will look like the following image.
 The areas of these two rectangles will be two `values`.

 ![Figure 5: Plotting the line]({{site.url}}/assets/images/calculus-basics/figure_5.png)